WHAT I DO:

 SELECTED CASES:

 • Grand Portage Band of Lake Superior Chippewa and Fond du Lac Band of Lake Superior Chippewa v.
 EPA.
-Representing two tribes in CWA appeal over EPA Region 5 approval of Minnesota state water quality standards that threaten wild rice waters and other natural resources.
+Represented two tribes in CWA appeal over EPA Region 5 approval of Minnesota state water quality standards that threaten wild rice waters and other natural resources.
 (D.Minn.
 2022)

 • Fond du Lac Band of Lake Superior Chippewa v.
-Minnesota Pollution Control Agency.
-Successfully represented relator tribe in appeal over reissuance of NPDES permit for tailings basin at iron ore processing facility that pollutes wild rice waters in off-reservation treaty area.
+Minnesota Pollution Control Agency Successfully represented relator tribe in appeal over reissuance of NPDES permit for tailings basin at iron ore processing facility that pollutes wild rice waters in off-reservation treaty area.
 (Minn.
 2021)

 • Wolfchild, et al. v.
 Lower Sioux Indian Community, et al. Successfully represented tribe in securing dismissal of lawsuit over tribal land status.
 (D. Minn.
 2014, 8th Cir.
 2016)